-Affiliate marketing programs (also called “associate marketing programs”) pay other businesses for sending traffic or sales to their website.
+Affiliate marketing programs (“associate marketing programs”) pay other businesses to send traffic or sales to their website.

 For example, crowdspring has an affiliate program.

 Affiliate programs can serve as supplemental income for existing businesses.
-Or, you can build a network of affiliate marketing programs that provide a more robust stream of income.
+Or, you can build a network of affiliate marketing programs that provide a more robust income stream.

 Most affiliate programs are free to join.
 But, you will want to invest in a good custom logo and a professional website to build trust with your potential audience.

 To build a steady income from this model, you’ll want to use your website to promote the businesses whose affiliate programs you belong to.
-It will also be helpful to promote these businesses via email to a mailing list.
+Promoting these businesses via email to a mailing list will also be helpful.

 9. Become a make-up artist